AbilitySpectrum/netCle/README.md

 We provide a generic device that allows the user to experiment with different sensors, to find something that works best for him.
 We provide on-board IR output, a socket for an optional Bluetooth board and also configurable key strokes for USB HID controls.

-The Sensact Hub brings together 3 analog inputs (one of them can be configured as an I2C input) and 2 relay outputs as well as HID, IR and Bluetooth outputs.
+The Sensact Hub brings together 3 analog inputs, one I2C connection and 2 relay outputs as well as HID, IR and Bluetooth outputs.

 We use 3.5mm audio sockets to make it easy to swap different input sensors.
 The tip is VCC, sleeve is GND and Ring is Signal.
 The first socket can be used by an I2C device where the two rings are SDA and SCL.